Rik-Stokmans/ModuleCore/README.md

 # AzureExperimenting
-i want to create an application that can be fully manipulated from a settings file
+i want to create an that fully automatically generates its functions from the core class, i also want authentication and a clean project structure to make it easy to adapt to your project needs